Raine Island Beacon: History

 Ships bound north from Australia to Asia generally took the Outer Passage before turning west through the Great Barrier Reef to Torres Strait.
 As the area was notorious for shipwrecks, the beacon was built in 1844 to assist navigation.
 The beacon was built mostly of local materials: coral limestone quarried on site; shells burned to make lime for mortar; and timber from the Martha Ridgway which was wrecked nearby in 1842.
 Though serving as a landmark for shipping and used by crews, the beacon soon became obsolete after the northern passage was discovered.
 In 1890 the JT Arundel Company began mining guano on Raine Island, with a workforce of 100 Chinese.
 Their extensive quarries are evident over much of the island, though there is little sign of the former jetty, buildings, tramway and locomotive.
 The most obvious gravesite, which is marked by a tombstone, is that of Annie Eliza Ellis who died in 1891.
 No commercial activity is known to have occurred since 1892, though the beacon tower has been used unofficially for conveying messages, as seen in hundreds of inscriptions on the inner walls.
 Raine Island, with its beacon, quarries and tombstone, remains a principal wildlife habitat, while dominated by the convict-built beacon.

+In 1994, the Raine Island Corporation carried out extensive repairs as well as undertaking on-going maintenance on the structure due to deterioration.